 The midrange is surprisingly present.
 I expect a scooped characteristic with the most trendy-looking speakers.
 Such is not the case here.
 However, that doesn’t mean there aren’t dips.
 The Xtreme falls victim to the peak and valley type sound.
 The midrange isn’t smooth, but I’d rather have a cut-up midrange than none at all.

 The top end is very present.
 It’s not shrill or harsh, but audio certainly sounds hyped up through this speaker.
 Hihats are articulated and it sounds like you can hear the spit inside of a vocal.
 This really comes down to preference, but, for some, this may be a turnoff.

 JBL Xtreme Overall

 This speaker doesn’t lack features, but they may not be as obvious as features on JBL’s Xtreme.
-The subtly shows attention to detail in some areas, but lacks with marketable features that pay offer with true value.
+The subtly shows attention to detail in some areas but lacks marketable features that pay offer with true value.

 Speaking of power, that’s the only way to charge the speaker.
 An optional 12V adaptor can be purchased to charge the speaker in a car.
 That may be useful for older vehicles, but most newer cars have auxiliary cables, so the uses don’t seem huge.

 Again separating from the JBL speaker, the Soundlink 3 has a clean and modern design.
-I wouldn’t call it fun, but there’s enough options to really make the speaker your own.
+I wouldn’t call it fun, but there are enough options to really make the speaker your own.

 The speaker is a slim rectangle, with clean lines.
 The silver grille wraps around the speaker, with black accents on top and bottom.
 On the roof of the speaker are six different buttons.
 You get a power button, Bluetooth button, Aux switcher, volume up and down, and a mute button.